badboysm890/Teachable_Load_Repo/README.md

 # Teachable Template to load the pre trained model

+## Steps

-## install VS Code
+- install VS Code

-## Install Live Server
+- Install Live Server

-## Open the folder that you have downloaded
+- Open the folder that you have downloaded

-## Move the model.json and weights to the folder by replacing the exsisting one
+- Move the model.json and weights to the folder by replacing the exsisting one

-## The Model should load fine and run
+- The Model should load fine and run